Sunday August 29th, 2021, 0600-1030

 I had enough time to take a shower and then put my stinky clothes back on.
 Kelley and her boyfriend picked us up and went to a brewery.
 The seating was thankfully outside and I was entertained by all the dogs joining their owners for lunch.
 I had a big plate of BBQ beef brisket with mac and cheese, along with a stout.
 Mmmm.
 Kelly and Nick insisted on paying for lunch, so this was a real treat.
 Thanks so much to them!

 We went out on the town for dinner, checking out the ritzy store fronts.
 The town sits in the heart of the Berkshires, attracting a rather affluent crowd.
 I saw several Lamborghinis parked and driving by.
-I was at least wearing my sink-washed clothes, still a bit damp but smelling better.
+I was wearing my sink-washed clothes, still a bit damp but smelling better.
 We had thai food and were going to get ice cream but were too stuffed.
 We would all get back on trail in the morning.